 - Use these weekly Bulletin Announcements to inspire Lenten action each week.

-- Take a look at these Photo Resources that can be used in your bulletins, newsletters, websites and more.
+- Take a look at these photos, logos and other pieces of art that can be used in your bulletins, newsletters, websites and more.

 - Make use of our Social Media Kit to share CRS Rice Bowl to your Facebook and Twitter followers.